lloyd/node-compute-cluster/README.md

 ### Event: 'error'

-An error event will be emited in exceptional circumstances.
+An error event will be emitted in exceptional circumstances.
 Like if a child crashes.
 Catch error events like this:

 ``` js